riecenaidoo/youtube-url-validator/documentation/research/Research.md

     Process finished with exit code 0

-However, this was not the case.
+*However, this was not the case, the URL was not being redirected, but the invalid video link was handled internally on the server end.*

 ### Iteration 3